Project Overview

 Introducing a shared applicant record

-To support these interactions, the platform architecture was restructured around a shared applicant profile.
+The platform architecture was restructured around a shared applicant profile and introduction of role-based permissions.

 By introducing a shared data structure, the platform reduced duplication and enabled organisations to collaborate within a single system.